Tangerine, Florida: Notable residents

 Tangerine was the adopted home of novelist, journalist and government consultant Harry Hart Frank (born Chicago, Illinois, 1908; died Jacksonville, Florida, 1964).
 Under the pen name Pat Frank, his classic 1959 post-apocalyptic novel Alas, Babylon is set in the fictional Central Florida small town (stated pop.
 3,500) of "Fort Repose".
 Fort Repose, although fictional, is a clearly drawn composite, representative of many small isolated native-settler Florida communities of the period.
 The actual town of Mount Dora, 4 mi north of Tangerine, has been stated as a specific inspiration for Fort Repose, with Frank's fictional shantytown "Pistolville" said to have been named for Mt.
 Dora's area of the same name.

 In popular culture

-The setting for the popular young adult novel Tangerine by Edward Bloor is a fictional book based in Tangerine, Florida, located in the Orlando area and having no relation to the actual Tangerine, Florida.
+The setting for the popular young adult novel Tangerine by Edward Bloor is a fictional town based in Tangerine, Florida, located in the Orlando area and having no relation to the actual Tangerine, Florida.

 Tangerine is indicated as the hiding place of former bank robber Doug MacRay in The Town.